A national priority

 Efficient, effective & coordinated health care

-Increasing the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes.
+Increasing the efficiency and effectiveness of health services for people, particularly those at risk of poor health outcomes

 Measure ongoing improvement activities